smhillin/cassandra_bootcamp/ccm_install.md

+--30 MIN----

 # Install Cassandra Cluster Manager(CCM)

 Here you will install a virtualized Cassandra Multi Node Cluster on s single Ubuntu Machine.
 This should only be used for testing and not in production.

 ## Install Neccesary Python Packages